Ricci-Positive Metrics on Connected Sums of Projective Spaces: Construction of the Core

-Typically, one uses the Hopf fibration to define the metric on the base of the bundle, the Fubini-Study metric $\check{g}$ on $\mathbf{P}^n$, by declaring them Riemannian submersions with total space and fibers both round with radius 1.
-The fact that the Hopf bundles are also the sphere bundles of the tautological bundles, allows us to reverse this relationship.
-Specifically we may apply Proposition \ref{Vilms} to construct new metrics on $S(\gamma_n)$ with respect to a fixed metric on the base and vector bundle data.
-In particular if we use the bundle data specified by the Hopf fibration we get back $(S^{dn-1},ds_{dn-1}^2)$.
+Typically, one uses the Hopf fibrations to define a metric on the base of the bundle.
+The Fubini-Study metric is the unique metric $\check{g}$ on $\mathbf{P}^{n-1}$ that makes the submersion $\pi:(S^{dn-1},ds_{dn-1}^2)\rightarrow (\mathbf{P}^{n,-1} \check{g})$ a Riemannian submersion with fibers isometric to $(S^{d-1},ds_{d-1}^2)$.
+As the Hopf fibrations are the unit sphere bundles of Euclidean vector bundles $\gamma_n$, Proposition \ref{Vilms} allows us to reverse this relationship and to construct new metrics on $S(\gamma_{n-1})$ by specifying a metric on the base and vector bundle data.
+In particular, if we use the Fubini-Study metric on the base and use bundle data for $\gamma_n$ as in Proposition \ref{Vilms} we get back $(S^{dn-1},ds_{dn-1}^2)$.